-3 MLD6/IGMP Daemon/Library
+3 MLD/IGMP Daemon/Library

-Because a physical interface is owned by a single multicast routing protocol, then we can have MLD6/IGMP running as a library on each of the interfaces owned by that protocol.
-This solution may not work only if there are more than one protocols that need membership information on an interface.
+A physical interface is owned by a single multicast routing protocol, therefore we can have MLD/IGMP running as a library linked with a multicast routing protocol on each of the interfaces owned by that protocol.
+This solution may not work only if there is more than one protocol that needs multicast group membership information on an interface.

-The alternative solution is to have a separate MLD6/IGMP daemon that takes care of membership per all interfaces, and then reports that information to all interested parties.
-This will allow reporting this information to more than one protocols per interface (in case we need so).
+The alternative solution is to have a separate MLD/IGMP daemon that takes care of multicast group membership for all interfaces, and then reports that information to all interested parties.
+Thus, more than one protocol may receive multicast group membership information per interface.

-Separating IGMP/MLD6 from the router code has the advantage of reducing dependency and better robustness; e.g., if the MLD6/IGMP code crashes, it will not crash the routing protocol as well.
-Further, when it comes to upgrade (e.g., from IGMPv2 to IGMPv3), if we are running MLD6/IGMP as a single process, then the upgrade can be performed by starting a new MLD6/IGMP daemon on the place of the old one.
-This restart will not require stopping the PIM daemon for example, which is very important for routers in real-world operation.
+Separating MLD/IGMP from the routing code has the advantage of reducing dependency and improving robustness; e.g., if the MLD/IGMP code crashes, the routing protocol can continue running.
+Further, if we want to upgrade the software, and if we are running MLD/IGMP as a separate process, then the upgrade can be performed by starting a new MLD/IGMP daemon in place of the old one.
+Therefore, the upgrade does not require to stop the PIM daemon for example, which is very important for routers in real-world operation.